SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Introduction

 To address these limitations, we explore how to reinforce the understanding and generation of LMMs in a self-supervised manner, without relying on external supervision and pairing data.

 We observe that understanding and generation are inherently dual tasks, where the output of one task can naturally serve as the input of the other.
 Moreover, existing unified LMMs have already undergone basic alignment and demonstrate a certain level of capability in both tasks, but the dual-task relationship is not fully utilized.
 Motivated by this, we seek to exploit this duality between understanding and generation to enable mutual self-supervision, allowing the optimization of one task to be guided by feedback derived from its dual counterpart.
+By this, we can achieve self-improvement of the unified LMMs in both understanding and generation tasks without the need for external human or AI supervision.
 However, to derive self-supervised rewards for both tasks in a unified and efficient way is non-trivial.
-Existing methods tend to employ visual query-answer (VQA) tasks to assess the generated images in text-to-image (T2I) tasks~\citep{qu2025silmm,wang2024illume}, which is not applicable to understanding tasks.
-DeGF~\citep{zhang2025selfcorrecting} leverages an auxiliary image generated by Stable Diffusion~\citep{rombach2022high} to improve the understanding performance, which relies on external feedback and is of high cost and latency.
+Existing methods tend to employ visual query-answer (VQA) tasks to assess the generated images in text-to-image (T2I) tasks~\citep{qu2025silmm,wang2024illume}, which are not applicable to understanding tasks.
+DeGF~\citep{zhang2025selfcorrecting} leverages an auxiliary image generated by Stable Diffusion~\citep{rombach2022high} to improve the understanding performance, which relies on feedback from external models and is of high cost and latency.